 Do you want to simplify Tag implementation on your website over the long run?
-Effective planning and an audit of Google Tag Manager account can ensure data quality before the implementation.
+Effective planning and an audit of the Google Tag Manager account can ensure data quality before the implementation.

 As the website gets older, Tags keep accumulating.
-It becomes cumbersome to keep a track of all the different codes installed.
-Thus, having a Tag plan that documents all your tracking codes is a must for any marketer.
+It becomes cumbersome to keep track of all the different codes installed.

 An overview of what we’ll cover in this guide: